Cannondale Bad Boy 1 Review

 An interesting (and smart) addition to the frame is a rubber “bumper strip” integrated into the top tube to avoid scratches between stops.
 The designers really went the extra mile in adopting this frame to urban environments.

 Cannondale made the Gates Carbon Drive Belt stock on their Bad Boy 1, something we absolutely love.
 It provides an incredibly smooth pedaling experience and is super quiet.
 The internal hub has a fluid, smooth transition between gears, even when you’re standing up on the hardest hills.

 These setups are hugely popular for being simple to adjust, as well as avoiding the greasy mess that can often accompany external shifters.

 Tires & Brakes

 Hybrid bikes are generally stocked with tires that are built for stability on all terrain types, and the Bad Boy 1 is no different.
-The WTB Byway 650×40 tires provide a best of both worlds scenario, with a smoother road styled tread combined with a broad, mountain bike size.
+The WTB Byway 650×40 tires provide the best of both worlds’ scenario, with a smoother road styled tread combined with a broad, mountain bike size.
 These tires are also puncture-resistant, with an interior kevlar lining.